tinymce/tinymce-docs/migration-from-4x.md

   }
 });
 ```
-> Note: The callback function given to `onSetup` takes a `buttonApi` argument which is an object that contains some helper functions.
+> Note: The callback function given to `onSetup` takes a `buttonApi` argument which is an object that contains helper functions.

 ### Custom context toolbars